All Episodes

 Aren't they all doing stuff?

-And they say, Oh, I'm sorry.
+And they say, oh, I'm sorry.

-By the way, if you're just an ordinary American now, you have to undergo a Secret Service background check to get anywhere near the president, unless you're like uh some gun nut like David Gregory.
+Do you know to get into the White House, by the way, if you're just an ordinary American now, you have to undergo a Secret Service background check to get anywhere near the president, unless you're like some gun nut like David Gregory.

 David Gregory is the only guy in the country who's wanted on firearms offenses who gets within three feet of the president.

-But unless you're for that exclusive interview on Sunday, anyone else, any regular gun nut can't get won't pass the background check.
+But unless you're for that exclusive interview on Sunday, anyone else, any regular gun nut, can't get, won't pass the background check.

 But David Gregory does.